shivarajugowda/machine-learning/projects/capstone/capstone_report.md

 Overall ranking : [20th out of 518 teams](https://www.kaggle.com/shivgowda), Silver Medal

 The XGBOOST model probably overfit to the test data.
 In retrospect this is understandable since there were only 24 unique subjects in the the training data and those individuals also participated in the Stage 1 test data.
 Stage 2 consisted of entirely different individuals.
+So in Stage 2, the Custom Zone Predictor performed better than XGBOOST.

 Since I based my confidence levels on the test data I was slightly more optimistic of the model detecting threats.
 If I had set the confidence level of 0 frames as 0.05 instead of 0.00184, I would have got a log loss score of 0.08278 with a ranking of 17 instead of 20.